Fishy

 The lamp has a typical Norwegian cabin feel with a modern twist.

-It is targeded towards people who are environmentally oncious and want quality long lasting products.
+It is targeted towards environmentally conscious people who want quality long-lasting products.

 Working With Fish Skin